 Slime Gift Baskets (Everything Your Kids Want You To Know) & Printable Slime Recipes

 Slime has become so popular with kids these days, companies are starting to come out with slime packages that are sure to be a hit this year.
 I have found (through trial and error of my kids making slime) that many of the slime kits out there are not really that great (or a good value).
 You get a lot more for your money when you buy the items on your own, and put together your own slime kits.
 My kids recently got a unicorn slime making kit, and the texture of the slime was really bad.
 They ended up letting it dry out, and save it as something to look at, and start from scratch on their own.
 Plus, the slime kits can cost you upwards of $20 + for a small kit.
 You can make a large basket for that price, and get a much greater value for your dollar!
+We also provide a number of printable slime recipes, so the kids have that info on hand too.

 My kids have gotten so good at making so many kinds of slime, that I have learned how to make some really fun slime gift baskets, based on the recipes and ingredients they want to use the most, and thought we would share some of those ideas with you.
 They spent lots of afternoons watching You Tube videos on slime making, and then trying things out themselves, so this what my kids have told me to share with all of the parents out there.
 I double checked with many of the neighborhood kids, and they agreed – this is what parents need to know to put together a great Slime Kit for Christmas or any other time of the year.